Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Related scientific works

 \subsection{Feature Selection}

-Feature Selection (FS) is the process of selecting a subset of relevant features from a larger set of available features to improve the performance and efficiency of a machine learning model.
+Feature Selection is the process of selecting a subset of relevant features from a larger set of available features to improve the performance and efficiency of a machine learning model.
 There are several distinct approaches to feature selection, each with its own merits and considerations.
 The three main types of feature selection methods are filter, wrapper, and embedded techniques.

 Filter methods involve assessing the relevance of features independently of any specific model \cite{guyon2003introduction}.
 These methods often rely on statistical metrics such as correlation, chi-squared tests, or mutual information to determine the relationship between each feature and the target variable.
-By ranking features based on their individual relevance, filter methods enable the selection of the most informative features without involving the learning algorithm itself.
-This can lead to efficient feature selection, especially in cases where the dataset is vast.

 Wrapper methods, on the other hand, incorporate the machine learning model itself into the feature selection process \cite{kohavi1997wrappers}.
 These methods evaluate subsets of features by training and testing the model iteratively.
-Common examples include forward selection, backward elimination, and recursive feature elimination.
 Although wrapper methods can provide more accurate feature subsets tailored to a specific model, they tend to be computationally intensive due to their reliance on the model's performance as a criterion.
 Embedded methods merge feature selection with the model training process \cite{wang2015embedded}.
 These techniques select features while the model is being trained, ensuring that the selected features are optimized for the model's performance.
-Regularization methods, such as Lasso (L1 regularization) and Ridge (L2 regularization), are typical examples of embedded feature selection.
-These methods introduce penalty terms in the model's objective function to encourage the selection of relevant features while simultaneously mitigating the impact of irrelevant ones.